o3de/o3de.org/content/docs/user-guide/scripting/lua/debugging-tutorial.md

 ## Setting Breakpoints

-After you connect, you can pause the execution of a given script by setting breakpoints.
+After you connect, you can pause a script by setting breakpoints.

 1. In the Lua Editor toolbar, click the **Breakpoints** icon ![Breakpoints Icon](/images/user-guide/scripting/lua/lua-editor-debugger-breakpoints-icon.png) to show the **Breakpoints** window.